-1) Greater and more systematic use of the SEPA Planned Action technique first used at Yesler Terrace could add more certainty to developers by reducing entitlement risk in exchange for affordable workforce housing.
+1) Greater and more systematic use of the SEPA Planned Action technique that is being used at Yesler Terrace could add more certainty to developers by reducing entitlement risk in exchange for affordable workforce housing.
 Transit station areas and corridors could benefit from a comprehensive approach to environmental assessment and evaluation.
 The cost could be shared by Sound Transit and the City of Seattle as appropriate given the benefits which would accrue to each organization.

 Discussion: SEPA Planned Action Ordinances provide predictability to developers by addressing major environmental concerns.
-A city policy to undertake the environmental review of high priority redevelopment areas such as Fort Lawton, the University District or around planned high capacity transit stations would provide the City with greater standing to negotiate incentive zoning in key investment areas.
+A City policy to undertake the environmental review of high priority redevelopment areas such as Fort Lawton, the University District or around planned high capacity transit stations would provide the City with greater standing to negotiate incentive zoning in key investment areas.
+Housing impacts resulting from major new office, retail, or other commercial development could be mitigated through the SEPA planned action technique.